Parmin/training/README.rst

 -  MongoDB Developer Training
 -  MongoDB Admin Training

-The build environment has many dependencies.
-We recommend you retrieve materials from the `presentation`_ directory of the repo.
-See the Test-Driving
+Instructor and student are in the `presentation`_ directory of the repo.
+See the Using Instructor Materials section below.
-Built Materials section below for instructions on using the html instructor materials and slides.

 Objectives
 ----------